lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

   + Mark the output of the optimization target (chosen here: average loss) by prefixing it with the RESULT string.
     OmniOpt takes the **last appearing value** prefixed with the RESULT string.
-    In the example different epochs are performed and the average from the last epoch is catched by OmniOpt.
+    In the example different epochs are performed and the average from the last epoch is caught by OmniOpt.
 Additionally, the RESULT output has to be a **single line**.
     After all these changes, the final script is as follows (with the lines containing relevant changes highlighted).